pvlib/pvlib-python/docs/sphinx/source/installation.rst

 .. note::

     By default, pvlib will not install some infrequently used dependencies.
-    If you run into an error such as `ModuleNotFoundError: No module named 'netCDF4'`
+    If you run into an error such as
+    `ModuleNotFoundError: No module named 'netCDF4'`
-    you can either add these manually with
+    you can either add these manually with:
     `pip install netCDF4`
-    or you can install pvlib with all optional dependencies `pip install pvlib[optional]`
+    or you can install pvlib and all optional dependencies with:
+    `pip install pvlib[optional]`.

 If your system complains that you don't have access privileges or asks for a password then you're probably trying to install pvlib into your